Pentsok/Pentsok/README.md

 - 👋 Hi, I’m @Pentsok
-- 👀 I’m interested in Tibetanizing tech
+- 👀 I’m interested in localizing tech
-- 🌱 I’m currently collecting Tibetan (digital) typefaces
+- 🌱 I’m currently collecting and doing reserach on Tibetan typefaces
 - 💞️ I’m looking to collaborate on Tibetanization of terminology and tech products
-- 📫 send me a message @ Pentsok at Gmail dot com

 <!---
 Pentsok/Pentsok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.